Ressurectedbird-devcies/Andriod-Applications/README.md

 # Andriod-Applications
-List of app that are need to be added
+List of app  or packages that's are need to add in the custom